-Before we address the above question, let us understand what would happen if one choose not to invest.
-Let us assume you earn Rs.50,000/- per month and you spend Rs.30,000/-towards your cost of living which includes housing, food, transport, shopping, medical etc. The balance of Rs.20,000/- is your monthly surplus.
+Before we address the above question, let us understand what would happen if one chooses not to invest.
+Let us assume you earn Rs.50,000/- per month and you spend Rs.30,000/-towards your cost of living which includes housing, food, transport, shopping, medical, etc. The balance of Rs.20,000/- is your monthly surplus.
 For the sake of simplicity, let us just ignore the effect of personal income tax in this discussion.

 - The employer is kind enough to give you a 10% salary hike every year

 - The cost of living is likely to go up by 8% year on year

 - You are 30 years old and plan to retire at 50.
 This leaves you with 20 more years to earn

 - You don’t intend to work after you retire

 - Your expenses are fixed and don’t foresee any other expense